 An overview of the risks of the Fund, categorised to 'large, medium and small' are included in the prospectus.
-The prospectus will be updated when new regulation on risk management is effective.
 The main risks which the Fund encounters are:

 Repayment risk

 Mortgages may be repaid early.
 If a mortgage is repaid early, the receipts are, in principle, reinvested according to prevailing market conditions.